thogiti/thogiti.github.io/_posts/2025-02-01-Exploring-Ethereum-Native-Rollups.md

 - Cons:
   - Potential large overhead if the L2 block is big (you must post all state proofs).
   - Must keep a tight “EXECUTE” gas limit.
-  - Could “spam” call-data with huge Merkle proofs if not carefully regulated.
+  - Could “spam” calldata with huge Merkle proofs if not carefully regulated.

 ## ZK Proofs with Off-Chain Distribution

-Approach: Each L1 node obtains a zero-knowledge proof that the `EXECUTE` call is correct, skipping re-execution on-chain.
+Each L1 node obtains a zero-knowledge proof that the `EXECUTE` call is correct, skipping re-execution on-chain.
 The proof is never posted in a contract, but is gossiped among nodes or integrated directly into the client code:

 - Pros:
   - Large L2 blocks can be verified quickly if the ZK prover is trusted or can be run locally.